THE JUNE LETTER

 CPAP Machines If you’re thinking of bringing a CPAP machine on RAGBRAI, please write to firstname.lastname@example.org right away.

 Other Thingys The Pump Thingy, an air compressor with a manifold and pressure regulator for inflating your bike tires, will always be right near the charging trailers.
 In the morning, one of our mechanics will man the pump, so you can just walk by with your valve stems unscrewed and get pumped up.
 Expect a pretty fast-moving line for this service.
-Of course, the Shower Thingy, a Formica table with five spigots and a mirror will also be available to you afternoons and mornings.
+Of course, the Shower Thingy or Water Thingy, a Formica table with five spigots and a mirror, will also be available to you afternoons and mornings.

 Our Restroom Thingy You’ll love our restroom trailer, with twelve flushing porcelain fixtures, six toilet stalls and six urinals.
 Some people call it the Six-Pack and others call it the Royal Flush.
 It is lighted at night with bulbs that don’t attract insects.
 This trailer also features vent fans, hand-sanitizer in each stall, and the sinks up front.
 At times, a bank of kybos may be closer and more convenient for you, but much of the time, you’ll enjoy the use of this trailer.

-Our Own Kybos Again this year, PBV is contracting for kybos during the week of RAGBRAI, about twenty-four in each campsite.
+Our Own Kybos Again this year, PBV is contracting for kybos during the week of RAGBRAI, about twenty-eight in each campsite.
 There may be other banks of kybos nearby, and there may also be fixed restroom facilities in a park.

 Hand-santizing Stations Bob, Dave, and Mick have built hand-sanitizing stations to be placed near our kybos.